Burnham Park Yacht Club Bylaws

 When a regular member is absent from a membership meeting, their spouse or domestic partner shall be counted for the purpose of establishing a quorum and may cast the absent member’s vote on questions that come before the meeting.
 The Board of Directors shall decide any dispute or controversy regarding the foregoing.

-SECTION 3.03 NON RESIDENT MEMBER
+SECTION 3.03 NON-RESIDENT MEMBER

 SECTION 3.04 CREW MEMBER

-Crew membership shall be available to bona fide crew members who have attained 18 years of age at the time of application and serve on the yacht of a regular, life, senior, or intermediate member.
+Crew membership shall be available to bona fide crew members who have attained 18 years of age at the time of application and serve on the yacht of a regular, life, senior member.
 Crew membership is not available to any person owning or having an interest in any yacht moored within 35 miles of the clubhouse.
-A crew member must be sponsored by a regular, life, senior or intermediate member who must agree to guarantee any and all financial obligations to the BPYC that such crew member may incur or create.
+A crew member must be sponsored by a regular, life, senior or member who must agree to guarantee any and all financial obligations to the BPYC that such crew member may incur or create.
 Crew membership will terminate at the end of the year in which sponsorship by the member is withdrawn or when the sponsor is no longer a member of the club.
 Crew members must resubmit a new application with the sponsor’s signature after January 1 st of each year to renew their crew membership.
-Crew members in good standing shall have all obligations and privileges of intermediate members.
+Crew members in good standing shall have all obligations and privileges of social members.

 SECTION 3.05 HONORARY MEMBERS